gvsurenderreddy/eyeos2symbiose/README.md

 Then, you can run the Python script `python eyeos2symbiose.py`.
 Python 3 is required.

 After that, two files are generated in `output/`.
-Copy it to `/var/lib/jsondb/core/` and youy're done!
+Copy it to `/var/lib/jsondb/core/` and you're done!